Univox Super-Fuzz: Design

 The first units were made in a simple stamped sheet metal box, painted grey, with a blue metal Univox sticker on the top.
 Around 1970 production was changed to a die-cast metal box, with a large pedal featuring a rubber cover that had the words "Super-Fuzz" embossed on it.
 The first die cast units were either grey or black, with a green or black foot pedal.
 Around 1973 or so, they were all produced with an orange pedal, with a green or blue foot pedal.
 The later models also featured an internal trim pot for controlling the octave balance.

 Alternative manufacturers

 Although the Univox units are the most well-known incarnation of this circuit, Shin-ei licensed this circuit out to dozens of manufacturers.

 Sound

 This fuzz is an octave fuzz using two germanium diodes to produce square wave clipping.

 The controls are 'Balance' (volume), 'Expander' (fuzz amount), a two position 'tone' switch, and an on/off footswitch on top.

 There are two unique features of this device that set it apart from other distortion and fuzz pedals.
 The first is that the full-wave rectification of the circuit produces an upper octave as well as a slight lower octave.
 This also gives the sound a lot of compression and gives a mild ring modulator effect.
-The second unique feature is a tone switch that engages a 1kHz filter that "scoops" the mids, giving a very fat, almost bassy tone, unique to this circuit.
+The second unique feature is a tone switch that engages a 1 kHz filter that "scoops" the mids, giving a very fat, almost bassy tone, unique to this circuit.